Lord Howe Island Stick Insect Facts

 - This occurs due to the fact that the rather amazing invertebrate was thought to be extinct for more than 80 years.

-- In fact, it ranks as the rarest known insect on earth, with only 24 known individual specimens in existence.
+- In fact, however, it ranks as the rarest known insect on earth, with only 24 known individual specimens in existence.

 - Rather understandably, the IUCN currently lists this remarkable creature as Critically Endangered.